zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 ## Support SGLang in GRPO Trainer

-Here, we continue working on the modifications we made to support SGLang as an inference backend alongside other inference engines in the GRPOTrainer.
-Unlike other inference engines—which run as an in-process engine using dedicated classes (e.g. LLM, SamplingParams) and requires patching of distributed methods—SGLang is deployed as a standalone server with HTTP endpoints (compatible with OpenAI's APIs).
+Here, we support SGLang as an inference backend alongside other inference engines in the `GRPOTrainer`.
+Unlike other inference engines—which run as an in-process engine using dedicated classes (e.g. `LLM`, `SamplingParams`) and requires patching of distributed methods—SGLang is deployed as a standalone server with HTTP endpoints (compatible with OpenAI's APIs).
 As a result, our integration leverages HTTP requests to manage weight updates and generate completions.

 To substitute other inference engines with **SGLang**, we must account for the differences in API and internal architecture.
 The following steps outline the necessary modifications:

-- Checkpoint-based Updates:
+- **Checkpoint-based Updates**

-    - Update the GRPOConfig by adding a checkpoint_path parameter.
+    - Update the `GRPOConfig` by adding a `checkpoint_path` parameter.

     - Write model checkpoints at regular intervals.

-    - Use the existing /update_weights_from_disk endpoint provided by the SGLang server.
+    - Use the existing `/update_weights_from_disk` endpoint provided by the SGLang server.

 This approach avoids modifying SGLang’s internal initialization routines and leverages its existing, stable checkpoint-loading capabilities.